Does The iPhone 11 Have MagSafe? What You Need To Know

 Does iPhone 11 Have MagSafe?

 Apple’s iPhone 11 does not support MagSafe.
 The technology was only introduced aboard the iPhone 12.
 This means no iPhone 11 – not the standard model nor the iPhone 11 Pro Max – supports MagSafe.
-If you want MagSafe, you’ll need to go with either the iPhone 12 or iPhone 13.
+If you want MagSafe, you’ll need to go with any iPhones released from the iPhone 12 series.

 But all is not lost.
 Because the iPhone 11 is still selling like hotcakes via refurbished channels, plenty of third-party accessory brands have found workarounds that bring MagSafe-style connectivity to Apple’s iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.